-Statement of Investment Principles ("SIP")
+Statement of Investment Principles

-Ordinarily, trustees should prepare a SIP, governing decisions about investments.
-This is a requirement for schemes with 100 members or more.
+Ordinarily, trustees should prepare a statement of investment principles ("SIP") governing decisions about investments.

-No serviceable SIP exists for the Scheme.
+No serviceable SIP existed for the Scheme prior to Dalriada's appointment.
 As the Scheme has fewer than 100 members it is not a legal requirement to produce a SIP.